coreos/docs/kubernetes/daemon-sets-vs-global-units.md

           name: serverport
 ```

-When run the above would produce an output like so:
+When applied, the DaemonSet creates work on the cluster:

 ```
 $ kubectl get nodes  # Take a look at our nodes